-For me the meaning of life changes dramatically as events along life’s meanderings impact and it seems to me that these meanderings impact a "mal de tête" person in a disproportionate way.
+For me the meaning of life changes dramatically as events along life’s itinerary impact and it seems to me that these meanderings impact a "mal de tête" person in a disproportionate way.

 |'There is always the Dog to talk too'|

-Doctors and psychiatric workers will be horrified by this as its the basic assumption all their work is predicated upon, i.e. ‘that the more one understands the factors that precede depressive feelings the easier you'll find it to modify them’, the reality seems to be that the more one understands, the more one questions the reasons why the pea soup persistently descends, and questions one’s ability to ever permanently prevent it from falling.
+Doctors and psychiatric workers will be horrified by this as its the basic assumption all their work is predicated upon.
+That the more one understands the factors that precede depressive feelings,the easier you'll find it to modify them’.
+The reality seems to be that the more one understands, the more one questions the reasons why the pea soup persistently descends.
+And questions one’s ability to ever permanently prevent it from falling.